C2MA-workshop/c2ma-docs/README.md

 You are presented with the initial screen of services available for you.
 Note : you have what is called a "Lite" account which means that you can have access to the Free/Lite resources of each of the Services and can investigate their functionality without charge.

-For you, we (IBM) have provided additional IBM credit in  a particular account which gives you additional access to Services above the Lite Plan.
+We (IBM) have provided additional IBM credit in  a particular account which gives you additional access to Services above the Lite Plan.
 This is described further down in this README.

 ![login-image](./images/logged-in-user.png)